-Every bullion product including coins and gold bars will trade at a premium to the spot price.
-This is because some gold bullion products such as gold coins, bars (mostly kilo bars) are made from the 400-ounce good delivery bar.
+Every gold bullion product including coins and gold bars will trade at a premium to the spot price.
+This is because some gold bullion products such as gold coins, bars (mostly kilo bars) are made from the 400-ounce gold delivery bar.
 These bars must be then converted into a smaller format and specialised products for retail buyers.
-Smaller coins and bars are also made from raw unrefined gold and dore gold and because its costs more per unit to produce say 400 gold bars which are 1 ounce (rather than one 400 ounce gold bar) there is a higher cost to produce and therefore a higher premium.
+Smaller coins and bars are also made from raw unrefined gold and dore (door-ay) gold and because it costs more per unit to produce say 400 gold bars which are 1 ounce (rather than one 400-ounce gold bar) there is a higher cost to produce and therefore a higher premium.

 What's the Right Price to Buy or Sell Gold?

 There is never an ideal price to buy or sell gold.
 The gold price represents underlying influences in the gold market which includes investor sentiment and confidence in the economy as well as supply and demand dynamics.